wp-plugins/pauls-latest-posts/readme.txt

 == Frequently Asked Questions ==

 = What settings can I change? =
-The plugin page allows you to change the following settings: Title, Number of Posts, Excerpt Size, Randomise Post Offset, Post Offset, Read More Text, Allow HTML in Excerpt, Show Comments and Number of Comments.
+The plugin page allows you to change the following settings:

 1. Title: Title of the Sidebar widget.
 1. Number of Posts: Number of posts to show in the Sidebar.